“In your marriage, who is the boss?” our driver, Arman, asked in a playfully provocative tone, like he was setting up the punchline of a joke.

 Basil (Tulsi)

-Our guide (middle) with
+Our guide (middle) with one plantation's owners

 Plantation owner